-- SR. VIII (Deficiency 1): No recent assessment on the on the risk with regard NPO sector. - 223.
-Sint Maarten had scheduled a national risk assessment (NRA) to start at the end of March 2020.
+- 107. St. Maarten did not provide information on the execution of a new assessment of the risk of the NPO sector.
+The recommended action is not met. - 108.
+Regarding the other outstanding recommended actions, St. Maarten has provided the following updates - a.
+Designation of an authority to monitor and supervise the NPO sector as required in criteria VIII.3: Sint Maarten had scheduled a national risk assessment (NRA) to start in the end of March 2020.
 This NRA, that will include the NPO sector, will be rescheduled due to the COVID-19 pandemic (exact date to be established in due time).
-This deficiency has not been addressed. - SR. VIII (Deficiency 2): There is no oversight or supervisory regime for NPOs. - 224.
-One outcome of the NRA exercise mentioned in Deficiency 1 will be the designation of an authority to monitor and supervise the NPO sector.
-The sanctions for non-compliance by the NPOs will be established with the institution of the authority.
-This deficiency has not been addressed.
+One outcome of the NRA will be the designation of an authority to monitor and supervise the NPO sector.
+The recommended action remains not met. - b.
+Provision of appropriate sanctions for NPOs: The sanctions for non-compliance by the NPOs will be established with the institution of the authority.
+The recommended action remains not met.